danibram/mocker-data-generator/README.md

           { faker: 'address.streetAddress', locale: 'zh_CN' }  //got 711 蔡 街
           { faker: 'address.streetAddress' }  //got 5036 Daniel Village
+          { faker: 'address.streetAddress', fast: true }  //got 5036 Daniel Village
     ```

 * **_chance_**: you can use directly chance functions, you can do: (note that, db (actual entities generated), object (actual entity generated) are injected), **_you must pass an exactly JSON syntax_**:

+    * **_eval_** (Optional): You can use like in versions < 2.6.0, su with this true, it will turn chance field string into an evaluable string, also loosing speed

     ```javascript
     {